How to help those affected by the California wildfires

 California Community Foundation: The 110-year-old Los Angeles-based foundation’s Wildfire Recovery Fund addresses longterm recovery needs like temporary housing, rebuilding homes, mental health and medical care.
 It also provides updated equipment to firefighters and helps rebuild emergency communications systems.
 It is accepting cash donations and helps company match employees’ gifts as well.

-Team Rubicon and Samaritan’s Purse: Both organizations will help people who lost homes with debris removal once cleanup begins, among other work related to rebuilding.
-Team Rubicon is currently helping local agencies with tasks like clearing roads and Samaritan’s Purse has deployed 20 chaplains from the Billy Graham Rapid Response Team to provide spiritual support.
+Team Rubicon and Samaritan’s Purse: Both organizations will assist people who lost homes once cleanup begins.
+Team Rubicon plans to help clear debris and Samaritan’s Purse will aid people sifting through debris to find personal belongings that may have survived the fire.

 ———